eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 ways to defeat it.
 However, it's a basic sanity check that will help you find bugs faster, and make it easier to trace them to their root cause.

+### Dynamic interfaces in `is` conditions

+An `is` condition for a dynamic interface, for example, `is IXMLHttpRequest val`, is only satisfied if the value `val` has previously been assigned to the dynamic interface type.
+For a native JavaScript object that has never been assigned to a dynamic interface type, an `is` condition is never satisfied.

+    dynamic Window {
+        shared formal void alert(String message);
+    }

+    dynamic {
+       print(window is Window);
+       Window w = window;
+       print(window is Window);
+    }

+This behavior is unintuitive but reasonable.

 ## Dynamic instantiation expressions